ITER: Organisation history

 Conceptual and engineering design phases were carried out under the auspices of the IAEA.
 The original technical objectives were established in 1992 and the original Engineering Design Activities (EDA) were completed in 1998.
 An acceptable, detailed design was validated in July 2001 to complete the extended EDA period, and the validated design then went through a Design Review that began November 2006 and concluded in December 2007.
-The design process was difficult with arguments over issues such as whether there should be circular cross sections for magnetic confinement or 'D' shaped cross sections.
+The design process was difficult with arguments over issues such as whether there should be circular cross sections for magnetic confinement or D-shaped cross sections.
 These issues were partly responsible for the United States temporarily exiting the project in 1998 before rejoining in 2003.

-At this same time, the group of ITER partners was expanding, with China and South Korea joining the project in 2003 and India formally joined in 2005.
+At this same time, the group of ITER partners was expanding; China and South Korea joined the project in 2003 and India formally joined in 2005.

 There was a heated competition to host the ITER project with the candidates narrowed down to two possible sites: France and Japan.
 Russia, China, and the European Union supported the choice of Cadarache in France, while the United States, South Korea, and Japan support the choice of Rokkasho in Japan.
 In June 2005, it was officially announced that ITER would be built in the South of France at the Cadarache site.
 The negotiations that led to the decision ended in a compromise between the EU and Japan, in that Japan was promised 20% of the research staff on the French location of ITER, as well as the head of the administrative body of ITER.
 In addition, it was agreed that 8% of the ITER construction budget would go to partner facilities that would be built in Japan.

 On 21 November 2006, at a ceremony hosted by French President Jacques Chirac at the Élysée Palace in Paris, an international consortium signed a formal agreement to build the reactor.
 Initial work to clear the site for construction began in Cadarache in March 2007 and, once this agreement was ratified by all partners, the ITER Organization was officially established on 24 October 2007.

 In 2016, Australia became the first non-member partner of the project.
 ITER signed a technical cooperation agreement with the Australian Nuclear Science and Technology Organisation (ANSTO), granting this country access to research results of ITER in exchange for the construction of selected parts of the ITER machine.
 In 2017, Kazakhstan signed a cooperation agreement that laid the groundwork for technical collaboration between the National Nuclear Center of the Republic of Kazakhstan and ITER.
 Most recently, after collaborating with ITER in the early stages of the project, Canada signed a cooperation agreement in 2020 with a focus on tritium and tritium-related equipment.

-The project began its five-year assembly phase in July 2020, launched by the French President Emmanuel Macron in the presence of other members of the ITER project.
+The project began its assembly phase in July 2020, launched by French President Emmanuel Macron in the presence of other members of the ITER project.